-Total Number of Shares Purchased Average Price Paid per Share (2) Total Number of Shares Purchased as Part of Publicly Announced Plans or Programs Maximum Approximate Dollar Value of Shares That May Yet Be Purchased Under the Plans or Programs
+Total Number of Shares Purchased Average F Sh Price Paid per nare (2) Total Number of Shares Purchased as Part of Publicly Announced Plans or Programs Maximum Approximate Dollar Value of Shares That May Yet Be Purchased Under the Plans or Programs

 October 1 through 31 13,635 \$ 21.00 n/a n/a

-November 1 through 30 n/a n/a
+November 1 through 30 - n/a n/a

 December 1 through 31 195,562 23.31 n/a n/a

 Total 209,197

-(1) These repurchases are made under a provision in our restricted stock compensation programs for the indirect repurchase of shares through a net-settlement feature upon the vesting of shares in order to satisfy minimum statutory tax-withholding requirements.
+These repurchases are made under a provision in our restricted stock compensation programs for the indirect repurchase of shares through a net-settlement feature upon the vesting of shares in order to satisfy minimum statutory tax-withholding requirements.
+Exclusive of fees and expenses.